Geo Empower: Path to Leadership Event Scholarship is now open!

 Remote Sensing Image Processing and Classification Techniques

-Experts in the field of image analysis and classification will present applications of single and fused data sets for mapping and monitoring of trees, crops, and flooding impacts.
+Experts in the field of image analysis and classification will present applications of single and fused data sets for mapping and monitoring vegetation, accuracy assessment considerations, and how these data are used in decision making.

 Russell Congalton, University of New Hampshire